grusin-db/uc-azure-account-scim-sync-py/README.md

 An example of end to end synchronization of the whitelisted Azure Active Directory groups and their members into the Databricks Account.

-This python based application supports synchronisation of:
+This python based application supports synchronization of:

 - Users
 - Service Principals